cristiklein/simpy/docs/simpy_intro/basic_concepts.rst

 Note, that at this time, none of the code of our process function is being executed.
 It's execution is merely scheduled at the current simulation time.

-The :class:`Process` returned by :meth:`~Environment.start()` can be used for process interactions (we will cover that in the next section, so we will ignore it for now).
+The :class:`~simpy.events.Process` returned by :meth:`~Environment.start()` can
+be used for process interactions (we will cover that in the next section, so we will ignore it for now).

 Finally, we start the simulation by calling meth:`Environment.simulate()` and passing the environment as well as an end time to it.